PEARL-Monash/Modularized-Small-Signal-Modeling-of-Grid-Forming-Inverters/README.md

 Sohail A. Ali, Paul Serna-Torre, Patricia Hidalgo-Gonzalez, Mehdi Ghazavi Dozein, and Behrooz Bahrani, "Modularized Small-Signal Modeling of Grid-Forming Inverters", IEEE Open Access, 2025

-You can find the corresponding citation (.bib) in IEEE.
+You can find the corresponding citation (.bib) in IEEE website.

+## Get Started with this Repository

+You can begin using the files of this repository by following these steps:

+1. First, install Matpower if you do not have already have it installed in your computer.
+Make sure that Matpower is in your Matlab path.
+To this purpose, when you install Matpower, choose the option 3.